N3k0cch1/elab-agent-releases/README.md

 ## Advanced — AI tag suggestions

-If you have an [Anthropic](https://www.anthropic.com/) API key, elab-agent can suggest tags for each experiment entry.
+If you have an AI API key, elab-agent can suggest tags for each experiment entry.
 Enter the key in the setup wizard (Step 4) or via **Settings**.
 Tag suggestions appear inline in the review panel and can be accepted or dismissed.

 ---